 - But what if I am not as interesting in AI - I just want to participate in this environment?

 That is perfectly fine.
-For 2022 we are entertaining having a session that is more CS-focussed about developing software, as well as more AI focussed project efforts.
+We also have CS-focussed projects about developing software, as well as more AI focussed project efforts.
 In fact, traditionally there have always been projects with a development focus in addition to AI model building/validation/testing.
-This is why we may refer to the program as the UNT AI Summer Research Program, the UNT CS Summer Research Program or collectively the UNT AI/CS Summer Research Program depending on student demand and project needs.
+This is why we may refer to the program as the UNT AI/CS Summer Research Program.